 - Go dry for your trip…ok, just an idea!

 - We use a lot of data to manage our touring Europe in a motorhome blog, so our contract is expensive.
 Try looking at data only sims for your time abroad and download when you’re in supermarkets, cafes and other places where wifi is provided free of charge.

 - Avoid expensive countries like France and Norway.
-Some of our favourite places are in countries just as beautiful, but much cheaper – think campervanning in Italy (the southern half!), Spain, Slovenia and the Czech Republic.
+Some of our favourite European motorhome holiday destinations are in countries just as beautiful, but much cheaper – think campervanning in Italy (the southern half!), Spain, Slovenia and the Czech Republic.

 - Shop around for motorhome insurance and motorbike insurance if you carry one, and remember that if you’re full-timing, it will always be more expensive.

 - Take public transport when visiting a city.
 Camp on the outskirts and catch a train or bus into the centre.
 It’s safer to see cities in this way too.